gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 #### 2. **Cluster Labeling**
 - **Trigger**: After summarization.
 - **Logic**:
-  - Use OpenAI to generate a short label/title for each cluster (e.g., “Travel Memories”, “Work Advice”).
+  - Use OpenAI to generate a short label/title for each cluster (e.g., "Travel Memories", "Work Advice").
   - Store in `label` column in `clusters` table.
 - **Database**:
   - `clusters` table: `label`.